|Reconstructing Paleo-SMT Positions on the Cascadia Margin Using Magnetic Susceptibility

 - A Malvern Mastersizer 2000 laser particle size analyzer was purchased, installed, and is currently operating in the sedimentology lab at UNH.
 The project team has established and tested sediment type specific protocols and began testing pre-treatment procedures (to eliminate inorganic and organic carbon) to obtain the lithogenic-only grain size distributions in the samples.
 Bulk grain size measurements have been completed for sites 1252, 1249, and 1325.

-UNH researchers at the IODP Gulf Coast Repository in College Station have used an XRF core scanner to obtain XRF elemental measurements of the upper ~100 meters of sediment at each Cascadia Margin site (1249, 1252, and 1325) as it allows for high sampling resolution (mm to cm scale) core measurements of major chemical elements (e.g., Al, Si, P, S, K, Ca, Ti, Mn, Fe, Sr, Zr, Ba, Rb) in marine sediments cores.
-From these element distributions, the Zr/Rb ratio will be examined as a high resolution proxy for grain size that will be calibrated with discrete grain size measurements from laser particle size analysis.
+UNH researchers at the IODP Gulf Coast Repository in College Station used an XRF core scanner to obtain XRF elemental measurements of the upper ~100 meters of sediment at each Cascadia Margin site (1249, 1252, and 1325) because it allows for high sampling resolution (mm to cm scale) core measurements of major chemical elements (e.g., Al, Si, P, S, K, Ca, Ti, Mn, Fe, Sr, Zr, Ba, Rb) in marine sediments cores.
+From these element distributions, the Zr/Rb ratio will be examined as a high-resolution proxy for grain size.
 The remaining elements observed in the XRF data will be used to track primary and secondary mineral phases throughout the cores.
 IRM measurements have been completed and are currently being interpreted to identify intervals containing magnetic iron sulfides and how they relate to the χ record.

 Sediment samples from IODP continue to be analyzed at UNH.
-To date, bulk grain size measurements have been completed at each site.
-Before being measured, sediment grains are being treated with hydrogen peroxide and hydrochloric acid to remove biogenic components that dilute lithogenic components.
-The lithogenic-dominant grain size will be used to calibrate the Zr/Rb record.
-CHNS analysis is complete, and the sulfur data will be used to determine where magnetic or non-magnetic iron sulfides have been precipitated.
-Samples collected for constructing the age model are currently being processed by freeze drying and sieving.
-Benthic foraminifers are being selected for stable isotopic analysis (Oregon State Univerisity Stable Isotope Laboratory), and planktonic foraminifers will be selected for radiocarbon analysis (Woods Hole Oceanographic Institution National Ocean Sciences Accelerator Mass Spectrometry Facility).
+To date, bulk and lithogenic grain size measurements have been completed for each site.
+Before being measured, sediment grains were treated with hydrogen peroxide and hydrochloric acid to remove biogenic components that dilute lithogenic components.
+The lithogenic-dominant grain size was used to calibrate the Zr/Rb record.
+CHNS analysis is complete, and the sulfur data were used to determine where magnetic or non-magnetic iron sulfides have been precipitated.
+Samples collected for constructing the age model were processed by freeze drying and sieving.
+Benthic foraminifers are being selected for stable isotopic analysis (Oregon State University Stable Isotope Laboratory), and planktonic foraminifers will be selected for radiocarbon analysis (Woods Hole Oceanographic Institution National Ocean Sciences Accelerator Mass Spectrometry Facility).
 The age model will be used to constrain sedimentation and mass-accumulation rates of organic carbon in order to constrain geochemical modeling.

 Project Start: October 1, 2012